Sherborne

-Sherborne is a market town and civil parish in north west Dorset, in South West England.
+Sherborne is a market town and civil parish in north-west Dorset, England.
 It is sited on the River Yeo, on the edge of the Blackmore Vale, 6 mi east of Yeovil.
 The parish includes the hamlets of Nether Coombe and Lower Clatcombe.
-The A30 road, which connects London to Penzance, runs through the town.
+The A30 road, which connects London with Penzance, runs through the town.
 In the 2021 census the population of Sherborne was 10,361.

-Sherborne's historic buildings include Sherborne Abbey, its manor house, independent schools, and two castles: the ruins of a 12th-century fortified palace and the 16th-century mansion known as Sherborne Castle built by Sir Walter Raleigh.
+Sherborne's historic buildings include Sherborne Abbey, independent schools, its manor house and two castles: the ruins of a 12th-century fortified palace and the 16th-century mansion known as Sherborne Castle built by Sir Walter Raleigh.
 Much of the old town, including much of the abbey and many medieval and Georgian buildings, is built from distinctive honey-brown coloured Sherborne Stone.

-The town is served by Sherborne railway station.

 Toponymy

 The town was named scir burne by the Saxon inhabitants, a name meaning "clear stream", after a brook that runs through the centre of the town, and is referred to as such in the Domesday Book.